zhetai/motia/README.md

     pnpm run dev
     ```

-    This will launch the Motia server and the Workbench UI (typically at `http://localhost:3000`).

 4.  **Open the Motia Workbench in your browser (usually `http://localhost:3000`)**.
 You should see a pre-built flow named "default" with example steps visualized.

 5.  **Test an example API Step:** In your terminal, use `curl` to trigger the example API endpoint (often `/default` in the default template):